dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 First we should do some basic setup steps.

-🚀 Easiest is to start from a tiny [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter) — take a look through the `package.json` file.
-Mostly this sets us up with an `express` node server with a tiny bit of boiler plate as well as linting and babel.
-Do the usual: create your own repo and change the remote.
+🚀 Do what you did in [SA4](http://cs52.me/assignments/sa/react-videos/) when pulling from your own starterpack but in this case we'll pull from a different starter — create your own repo with the classroom link, add a starter remote to [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter), and pull from it.
+Then run these following commands to start our new node+express app in dev reloading mode.

 ```bash
 npm install
 npm run dev
 ```

-This will start our new node+express app on http://localhost:9090 in dev reloading mode.
+This will start our new node+express app on [http://localhost:9090](http://localhost:9090) in dev reloading mode.

 Ok, now that we got that out of the way.
 Let's dig in!

 ### React App Debugging